-- modelling/scientific research on system of systems and benchmarks ongoing activities (as a continuation of S2R1 activities), - full rail ontologies finalization (as a continuation of S2R1 activities), - sub-systems integrations in the system of systems architecture design finalised - tools for legacy seamless migration/interactions, - · demonstrations for specific use cases, - Urban Rail Architecture, integrated in the overall Urban Mobility, designed as new system of the Rail system-of systems - integration and interface of external systems and services to rail, - impact on/redesign of operations manuals and rules, - full system integration tests and demos for large scale ETML or similar, targeting as far as possible TRL 7
+- modelling/scientific research on system of systems and benchmarks ongoing activities (as a continuation of S2R1 activities), - full rail ontologies finalization (as a continuation of S2R1 activities), - sub-systems integrations in the system of systems architecture design finalised - tools for legacy seamless migration/interactions, - · demonstrations for specific use cases, - Urban Rail Architecture, integrated in the overall Urban Mobility, designed as new system of the Rail system-of systems - integration and interface of external systems and services to rail, - evaluation of impact on/redesign of operations manuals and rules, - conformity to regulation (TSI) and full system integration tests and demos for large scale ETML or similar, targeting as far as possible TRL 7 punctuality will increase and this will be shown and demonstrated.
+The TP will deliver a traffic management system platform that is responsive to customer demand.
+The traffic management system platform of the future is part of a sustainable door to door mobility chain for people and freight where seamless co-modality is enhanced by digitalisation and automation.
+It will finally make rail a part of smart cities, smart regions and supportive of sharing solutions.
+To achieve this vision this TP will take on the following activities:

-5.2 TP n°9: Network Management Planning and Control
+5.2 TP n°4: Network Management Planning and Control